MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 > [!div class="checklist"]
 >
 > - (Cluster) **Integrate with  Microsoft Entra ID for [identity and access mangement](/azure/well-architected/security/identity-access#the-role-of-an-identity-provider).** Using Microsoft Entra ID centralizes identity management for your cluster.
 Any change in user account or group status is automatically updated in access to the AKS cluster.
 [Establish identity as the primary security perimeter](/azure/well-architected/security/segmentation#establish-identity-as-the-primary-security-perimeter), the developers and application owners of your Kubernetes cluster need access to different resources.
 >
->   Use [Managed Identities](/azure/aks/use-managed-identity) to avoid managing and rotating service principles.
+>   Use Kubernetes role-based access control (RBAC) with Microsoft Entra ID for [least privilege](/azure/aks/azure-ad-rbac) access and minimize granting administrator privileges to protect configuration, and secrets access.
 >
->   Use Kubernetes role-based access control (RBAC) with Microsoft Entra ID for [least privilege](/azure/aks/azure-ad-rbac) access and minimize granting administrator privileges to protect configuration, and secrets access.
 > - (Cluster) **Integrate with security monitoring and SIEM tools.** Use Microsoft Defender for containers with [Azure Sentinel](/azure/sentinel/overview) to detect and quickly respond to threats across your cluster and workloads running on them.
 Enable [Azure Kubernetes Service (AKS) connector for Microsoft Sentinel](/azure/sentinel/data-connectors/azure-kubernetes-service-aks) to stream your AKS diagnostics logs into Microsoft Sentinel.
+>
 > - (Cluster and Workload) **Implement segmentation and network controls.** To prevent data exfiltration, ensure that only authorized and safe traffic is allowed, and contain the blast radius of a security breach.
 >
 >   Deploy a private AKS cluster to ensure cluster management traffic to your API server remains on your private network.
 Or use the API server allow list for non-private clusters.